A Glimpse of Laser Welding in Additive Manufacturing.

 The photonics industry benefits from laser welding for the packaging of photonic devices, such as laser diodes, solar and photovoltaic cells, and light-emitting diodes, and it uses Nd:YAG laser source.

-These devices are commonly used in telecommunications in the military industry, which requires them to have a long operational lifespan under unfavorable environmental conditions.
+These devices are commonly used in telecommunications, which requires them to have a long operational lifespan under unfavorable environmental conditions.

 Hence, the photonic devices that are encased inside metal hybrid housings require strong joints and hermetic sealings which can be achieved using laser welding.